In this document, we explain some of the common concepts and terminology that the Quintype CMS uses.

 As a convenience, if you enter the domain of your editor here, then we will convert paths into links for your editor.

 A story is the fundamental unit of content in Quintype.
-A new story can be created here: .
+A new one can be created here: .

-A story has a lot of metadata associated with it, which will help you render the story correctly
+A story has a lot of metadata associated with it, which will help you render it correctly

 - Stories are based on a template

 - Stories are associated with one or many sections.
 Of these sections, the first one is considered the primary section for things like the canonical URL.

 - Stories are associated with tags and authors

 - Stories can have attributes set on them, which helps provide more metadata about the story

 The main content of the story comes from the following places